-Table 11: WILLTOPICREQ and WILLMSGREQ Messages
+Table 11: WILLTOPICREQ and WILLPACKETREQ packet

-The WILLTOPICREQ message is sent by the GW to request a client for sending the Will topic name.
+The WILLTOPICREQ packet is sent by the GW to request a client for sending the Will topic name.
 Its format is shown in Table 11: it has only a header and no variable part.

 WILLTOPIC